Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the underdog in nine of their past 10 games and have gone 4-5 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Royals have a record of 3-6.

-- When it comes to the over/under, the Royals and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the total, the Royals and their foes are 3-7-0 in their previous 10 contests.

 Discover More About This Game